women spending time alone enjoying a shower and self care time.

-21 Simple Acts of Self Care for Women
+21+ Simple Acts of Self Care for Women of All Ages

-Practicing self care is a necessity in order to live a happy, healthy, and balanced life.
-You should take time to prioritize yourself.
-It is important to remember that you are worthy of self-care, so sometimes the most crucial thing you can do for yourself is take care of yourself.
+Practicing self care is a necessity if you want to live a happy, healthy, and balanced life.
+Therefore, it’s important to take time to prioritize yourself.

 two baskets of self care items and sign that says self care is the new health care